-As seen from the above example, workers have preferences over the tasks they are assigned.
-One of the important advantages for the workers is to select tasks of their own choice.
 The prior work for the task assignments in crowdsourcing is mainly focused on catering to the requesters needs, i.e., addresses concerns with quality of the workers and the answer aggregation.
 It takes into account the workers' reputation and the requesters' requirements and budgets.
+However, one of the important advantages for the workers to work on the platform is to select tasks of their own choice.
+As seen from the above example, workers have preferences over the tasks they are assigned.
 In this paper, we address the task assignment problem in crowdsourcing catering to the workers' preferences.

 Task Assignments With The Workers' Preferences.
-Difallah et. al. [4] proposed to push the tasks to the workers based on their preferences.
+Difallah et. al. [5] proposed to push the tasks to the workers based on their preferences.
 These are only categorical preferences and not the workers' preferences for the requesters.
 The authors do not address strategic nature of the workers.
-Gujar and Faltings [8] addressed the strategic and dynamic workers.
+Gujar and Faltings [9] addressed the strategic and dynamic workers.
 The authors model the problem as a two sided matching without money to achieve stability.
 In this paper, we consider task assignment to dynamically arriving workers.
 The dynamic workers are of two types, namely exogenous and endogenous. (i) The exogenous workers do not lie about their arrival-departure. (ii) The endogenous workers can report late arrival or early departure if its beneficial for them.
 1 The goal in this paper is to improve efficiency, the valuation that workers assign to their assigned tasks, in task assignments to dynamic workers of an expert crowdsourcing platform.

-We propose that workers pay a premium to the platform to obtain a preferable match.
+We propose that workers pay the platform a premium to obtain a preferable match.
 We refer to such task assignment with side payments as a matching mechanism.
 A matching mechanism is designed to induce a truthful behaviour among the workers and achieve efficiency.
-Note that these side payments to the platform are different than the payments (rewards in crowdsourcing terminology) by the requesters to the workers for successful completion of a task.
-In a matching mechanism, instead of monetary transfers, one can use an indirect credit system.
-E.g., the workers can earn reward points for a good performance and can later redeem them to obtain preferable tasks.